uncomplicated08/recommendation_system/concept.md

      - **Nearest Neighbor**: This approach finds users similar to the target user based on past behavior and recommends items that similar users have liked.

 5. **Output**:
-   - Once the model is trained and recommendations are generated, you get a list of recommended items for each user.
+   - Once the model is trained and recommendations are generated, we get a list of recommended items for each user.
-   - In your case, the output might look like this:
+   - In our case, the output might look like this:

      ```
      Recommendations for user 0: